| Project Scope:

 service area boundaries associated with both the City of Buffalo

 and regional Sheridan Area Water System.
+PPC also participated in the

 assessment of the impact of the proposed development of water